ClementNerma/EverythingGeeks/source/about/index.md

 Anyway, welcome aboard 🙂!

 Oh and, by the way, this blog is fully open-source and you can find its source code [on github](https://github.com/ClementNerma/EverythingGeeks) 😉

+Also, a huge thanks to [@rmRadev](https://www.deviantart.com/rmradev) for kindly allowing me to use their art for the background image of this blog <3